path-search¶

 (A→End1)and(End2→B)using thebondthresholds.
 Recurse only on sub-intervals that still contain covalent updates.
 Recursion depth is capped bysearch.max_depth.Stitching & bridging – concatenate resolved subpaths, dropping duplicate endpoints when RMSD ≤

 search.stitch_rmsd_thresh.
-If the RMSD gap between two stitched pieces exceedssearch.bridge_rmsd_thresh, insert a bridge segment – a connecting segment between two non-adjacent intermediates (see Glossary) – using GSM/DMF.
-When the interface itself shows a bond change, a brand-new recursive segment replaces the bridge.Alignment & merging (optional) – with
+If the RMSD gap between two stitched pieces exceedssearch.bridge_rmsd_thresh, insert a bridge segment — a connecting segment between two non-adjacent intermediates (see Glossary) — using GSM/DMF.
+When the interface itself shows a bond change, a new recursive segment replaces the bridge.Alignment & merging (optional) – with

 --align(default), pre-optimized structures are rigidly aligned to the first input andfreeze_atomsare reconciled.
 Provide--ref-full-pdbto merge active site model trajectories back into full-size PDB templates (one template per input unless alignment allows reuse of the first file).

 Bond-change detection relies on bond_changes.compare_structures with thresholds surfaced under the bond YAML section.
-MLIP backends are constructed once and shared across all structures for efficiency.
+All MLIP backends are constructed once and shared across structures for efficiency.

 Outputs¶